MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/calling-screen-sharing.md

 If the person who shared their screen stops sharing, the shared screen disappears, and the video feed for the person sharing their screen appears in the Meeting window again.

-## Use Microsoft Teams (PC or Mac) to share your desktop or a running application
+## Use Microsoft Teams (PC or Mac) to share your desktop or a running application with a Dynamics 365 Guides user on HoloLens

 1. Select **Share**.